 Role mappings have no effect for users inside the

-To manage your role mappings, open the menu, then go to Stack Management > Security > Role Mappings.
+To manage your role mappings, open the main menu, then click Stack Management > Role Mappings.

 With Role mappings, you can:

 - Create/Edit/Delete role mappings